The Best Trips To Take With Your Girlfriends in 2021

 The Bluebird Café has long been the ultimate stop for singers destined to become country stars, but if you want a place a little less touristy, try out The Listening Room Café in the SoBro district.
 Make a reservation at Pearl Diver and sit amongst palm-frond wallpaper, seafoam booths, and coral stools.
 The bar cranks out very girls' trip-friendly drinks, such as a classic daiquiri with rum, pressed sugarcane, and lime.

-If you’re looking for a trendy spot with a group activity, head to Pinewood Social.
-It’s a hip restaurant with a bowling alley for your best-ever group dinner yet.
+If you're looking for a trendy spot with indoor and outdoor group activities, head to Pinewood Social.
+It's a hip restaurant with a distanced bowling alley for your best-ever group dinner yet.

 Lake Toxaway, North Carolina